facebook/fatal/lesson/README.md

 These lessons can be [tried online](http://abel.web.elte.hu/shell/metashell) using [Metashell](https://github.com/sabel83/metashell): http://abel.web.elte.hu/shell/metashell.

 Metashell allows you to easily inspect the type of an alias.
-Whenever you encounter `TYPE(T)` function in a lesson, you can simply type `T` instead to get the type represented by it:
+Whenever you encounter `TYPE(T)` in a lesson, you can simply type `T` instead to print the type represented by it:

 ```
 > using type = std::integral_constant<std::size_t, 42>;